If you want homeowners to trust you with their next home improvement project, then you need to show them you can be trusted.

 Adjust this by getting closer or further away from the subject.
 Don’t use the phone’s zoom functionality as this drops video quality significantly.

 The most important thing is to have their eyes sit on the top line of the horizontal grid.

 To increase your customer’s credibilty, tray to position the camera at their chil level.
 This way, the person giving the testimonial will be looking slightly downwards and the audience will have the impression they’re looking up to that person (think of the impact that public speakers have when they’re speaking on stge vs. when they’re talking to you face to face).

 It’ll take some practice to your positioning right the first time, but it’ll eventually become natural once you’ve got a few video testimonials under your belt.

-Other than that, you’ll want to make sure you capture your finished project on the left side of your frame (or on the right if you’ve placed your customer on the left)
+Other than that, you’ll want to make sure you capture your finished project on the empty side of your frame (beside the customer).

 For example, if you installed a new kitchen countertop for your customer, make sure you can clearly see it in the background or next to your customer.

-The same applies to an outdoor job where you’ve replaced the walkway, windows, siding, etc.
+The same applies to an outdoor job where you’ve replaced the roof, windows, siding, walkway, etc.

 Have your customer stand in front of the house and position your camera so you can see both the job site and your customer.